Everything you need to know.

-At Hugo House, we offer courses in a wide range of writing styles and experiences.
-Whether you’re struggling to write your first poem or have a few novels behind you, Hugo House offers a class to help you become a better writer.
+Our courses cover a wide range of writing styles and experiences.
+Whether you’re struggling to write your first poem or have a few novels behind you, Hugo House classes will support and inspire you.
 Our classes are taught by published writers who are also stellar teachers.
 Our students come from a variety of backgrounds and life experiences.
-What they all have in common is a love of words.
+What we all have in common is a love of words.

-Hugo House classes meet for varying lengths of time, from half a day to ten sessions to yearlong manuscript classes.
-We offer classes at our Capitol Hill location and, occasionally, other partner venues around the city.
-A new set of course offerings becomes available once a quarter.
-Sign up for a newsletter at the bottom of this page to keep up on new course offerings.
+Class lengths vary, from three-hour generative writing sessions to yearlong manuscript critiques.
+We offer classes online, at our Capitol Hill location, and, occasionally, other partner venues around the city.
+New course offerings become available once a quarter.

 Early Bird Pricing

 Register early each quarter and save on classes!
 Members can bundle the membership discount with early bird pricing.
 Early bird pricing is available for the first two weeks of registration each quarter starting on Scholarship Donation Day and will automatically apply at checkout.

 - $10 off classes that are one to three sessions

 - $20 off classes that are four to eight sessions